Edward Phillips (British Army officer): 1943–1944: Invasion of Sicily, Italy, and D-Day

+Medical Services for Overlord

+The estimates for casualties for British and Canadian forces were based on official War Office casualty rates known as the Evetts Rates, but the intensity of fighting expected led to the application of a new "Double Intense" rate being applied.
+The estimates included an assumption that of casualties, there would be (on D-Day and D+1) a 30/70 split, then on D+2 a 25/75 split.
+For D-Day the plan was for evacuation of all casualties that could be moved, and the provision of life saving surgery by the medical units in the beach organisation.

-Medical personnel landed with each brigade and battalion (so-called "Beach Groups") including two Field Dressing Stations, two Field Surgical Units and a Field Transfusion Unit (with 2 days of blood) supplemented by surgical teams, and these teams were working and operating by H+90 (i.e. 90 minutes after the first attack on), together with the usual Field Ambulance and other personnel and extra supplies of bloods and other items.
+Field Ambulances landed with each brigade and battalion (so-called "Beach Groups") including two Field Dressing Stations, two Field Surgical Units and a Field Transfusion Unit (with 2 days of blood) supplemented by surgical teams, and these teams were working and operating by H+90 (i.e. 90 minutes after the first attack on), together with the usual Field Ambulance and other personnel and extra supplies of bloods and other items.
 Beach Groups could offer first-aid, life-saving surgery and retain casualties unfit for further short-term evacuation.
 They would then evacuate casualties from the beach to ships.
 This scheme was backed up with a comprehensive plan for the reception and distribution of casualties to hospitals within the UK.
 Evacuation to UK was by initially off-shore by ambulance Amphibious 'Duck' Vehicles out to hospital ships, or LSTs modified to carry stretcher cases or LSTs with medical crews for walking wounded.

-By D+2 (28 June) it was possible to concentrate the Casualty Clearing Stations and the hospitals which began to arrive at the beach-head into three principal medical areas.
+By D+2 (28 June) it was possible to concentrate the Casualty Clearing Stations and the hospitals which began to arrive at the beach-head into three principal medical areas (at Hermanville, Reviers and Ryes – Hermanville had to close on D+6 as the space was needed for an ammunition depot so was moved to La Deliverande and later another site was started at Beyeux).
 The Field Dressing Stations within the corps were situated near the casualty clearing stations and attended to the lightly wounded, exhaustion cases and sick, leaving the Casualty Clearing Stations clear to handle major casualties.
 The hospitals in the rear medical areas received casualties from the corps Casualty Clearing Station.
 By D+3 Blood Transfusion depots were set up and operating, with blood dispatched to France by naval dispatch launch and later (D+16) by air.

 Casualty Evacuation Posts were set up on each British beach and consolidated at Courseulles with two Field Dressing Stations, two Field Surgical Units and one Field Transfusion Unit and accommodation for 1,500 casualties.
 Air transport (evacuations out and supplies in) began on D+7 and by D+14 was firmed up with RAF liaison and medical teams, a dedicated landing strip and designated hospital (81 General Hospital).